EMXC-Skiing/massnordic-web/index.md

 ## 2025 Team Naming

-Attached are the athletes that have been named to the 2025 U16 and EHS teams as well as the alternates.
+See links below for lists of the athletes that have been named to the 2025 U16 and EHS teams as well as the alternates.

 - [Team Roster - U16 Championships - Boys]({% link assets/pdf/2025_Mass_Nordic_U16_Boys.pdf %})
 - [Team Roster - U16 Championships - Girls]({{ site.baseurl }}/assets/pdf/2025_Mass_Nordic_U16_Girls.pdf)
 - [Team Roster - EHS Championships - Boys]({{ site.baseurl }}/assets/pdf/2025_Mass_Nordic_EHS_Boys.pdf)
 - [Team Roster - EHS Championships - Girls]({{ site.baseurl }}/assets/pdf/2025_Mass_Nordic_EHS_Girls.pdf)

+## Championship Events

+- The U16 Championships and EHS Championships are held on separate weekends in early March, organized by the New England Nordic Ski Association (NENSA).
+States from across the Northeast participate.
+- Massachusetts takes 24 boys and 24 girls to each event.
+- Team selection is primarily based on performance in the MA Nordic Cup, held in late January.
+Performance in other events such as high school league racing and Eastern Cups may also contribute.
+- In recent years, the dates of U16 and EHS championships have conflicted with US Ski & Snowboard's Junior National Championships (JNs).
+Typically, it is impossible for an athlete to participate in both JNs and EHS/U16s.

-## Selection Criteria
+### Selection Criteria

 - Team selection is based on a points system that rewards performance in various races throughout the season -- primarily the Mass Nordic Cup, which all skiers must register for.
 Points may also be earned via performances in:
     1. **High School League Races** (public and private).